sketchomania/googlekeepclone/README.md

 ### Web

 - { done }
+  - ✅ show all notes of a label, when clicked on it
+  - ✅ Auth form stylings
   - ✅ {note}: show last edited time
   - ✅ {note}: show labels in label tab
   - ✅ {note}: update feature (edit note)